-Although the AD7944 has a reduced number of pins, it offers flexibility in its serial interface modes.
+Although the AD7986 has a reduced number of pins, it offers flexibility in the serial interface modes.

-In $\overline{\text{CS}}$ mode, the AD7944 is compatible with SPI, MICROWIRE, QSPI[TM], and digital hosts.
-In $\overline{\text{CS}}$ mode, the AD7944 can use either a 3-wire or a 4-wire interface.
-A 3-wire interface that uses the CNV, SCK, and SDO signals minimizes wiring connections, which is useful, for example, in isolated applications.
-A 4-wire interface that uses the SDI, CNV, SCK, and SDO signals allows CNV, which initiates conversions, to be independent of the readback timing (SDI).
+When in $\overline{\text{CS}}$ mode, the AD7986 is compatible with SPI, MICROWIRETM, QSPITM, and digital hosts.
+In this mode, the AD7986 can use either a 3-wire or a 4-wire interface.
+A 3-wire interface using the CNV, SCK, and SDO signals minimizes wiring connections, which is useful, for instance, in isolated applications.
+A 4-wire interface using the SDI, CNV, SCK, and SDO signals allows CNV, which initiates conversions, to be independent of the readback timing (SDI).
 This is useful in low jitter sampling or simultaneous sampling applications.

-In chain mode, the AD7944 provides a daisy-chain feature that uses the SDI input for cascading multiple ADCs on a single data line similar to a shift register.
-Chain mode is available only in normal conversion mode (TURBO low).
+When in chain mode, the AD7986 provides a daisy-chain feature using the SDI input for cascading multiple ADCs on a single data line similar to a shift register.
+Chain mode is only available in normal mode (TURBO = low).

-The mode in which the part operates depends on the SDI level when the CNV rising edge occurs. \overline{CS} mode is selected if SDI is high, and chain mode is selected if SDI is low.
-The SDI hold time is such that when SDI and CNV are connected together, chain mode is always selected.
+The mode in which the device operates depends on the SDI level when the CNV rising edge occurs.
+The $\overline{\text{CS}}$ mode is selected if SDI is high, and the chain mode is selected if SDI is low.
+The SDI hold time is such that when SDI and CNV are connected together, the chain mode is always selected.

-In normal mode operation, the AD7944 offers the option of forcing a start bit in front of the data bits.
+In normal mode operation, the AD7986 offers the option of forcing a start bit in front of the data bits.
 This start bit can be used as a busy signal indicator to interrupt the digital host and trigger the data reading.
 Otherwise, without a busy indicator, the user must time out the maximum conversion time prior to readback.

-The busy indicator feature is enabled in \overline{CS} mode if CNV or SDI is low when the ADC conversion ends (see Figure 29 and Figure 33).
-TURBO must be kept low for both digital interfaces.
+The busy indicator feature is enabled in \overline{CS} mode if CNV or SDI is low when the ADC conversion ends (see Figure 28 and Figure 32), and TURBO must be kept low for both digital interfaces.